llokesh/java-selenium-cucumber/README.md

 I have included below features in your project
 1. scalability - The tests scales across multiple environments - QA, DEV, DOCKER
 2. configurable - Tests can be configured for different datasets
-3. reporting - Uses cucumber test reporting
+3. reporting - Uses cucumber test reporting and publishes the report on Github page via continuous deployments in real time
 4. code modularity - Uses Cucumber hooks and background along with page object and page factory design patterns

 ## 3. Use any build tool - Maven, Gradle